Art-Sells/Arells/Build-Notes.md

 ## Arells v1

+- *resolve add investment button not fading in during height down issue*
 - *Complete submitting/submitted main UI/UX*
 - *Complete show investments/ delete investments UI*
-- *add submitted icon*
-- *test multiple investment deletions... with the "1 minute end all open to see aht it does"*
+- *test multiple investment deletions... with the "1 minute end all open to see aht it does" with the form open and not open*
-- *loading circle main for asset pages jigs when its transitioning colors, why?*
-- *bitcoin icon in assets pages should not be pixelated (should look like homepage bitcoin icon)*
-- *hide investments hover up cuts off... fix...*
 - *About button (same as in asset pages) in my investmnts footer arells*

-### Investment list
+### Investment list (fix when heighting down, it jigs a little at the end (I don't experience this issue with the forms height downs))
 - - (delete) *test this*
 - - (Load More 5 per list) *test this*
 -------------------